cubewise-code/canvas-vscode/best-practice.md

   * Don't use `<table>` elements to layout your page.
   * Use Bootstrap `class="col-md-4"` classes instead, this will make your page responsive to different browser sizes.
     * SEE: [Bootstrap Grid System](http://getbootstrap.com/css/#grid)
-  * Style all of your visual elements: tables, buttons, labels, etc with bootstrap classes.
+  * Style all of your visual elements: tables, buttons, input, select, labels, etc with Bootstrap classes.
   * Limit the use of the style attribute on elements.
   * If you repeat a particular style on two or more elements make it a CSS class instead.
   * Before creating your own styles try to use a Bootstrap one instead.
 This will allow you to change themes easily.